 More about MCS

-- The MCS is available in English, French, Italian and Japanese and German to be launched soon.
+- The MCS is available in English, French, Italian, Japanese, German and soon in Spanish too.

 In summary, MCS can be: